martingreilinger/ppjg/README.md

 node i -D ppjg
 ```

-- Create a new `ppjg.conf.js` in your project root directory.
+- Create a new publish config called `ppj.conf.js` in your project root directory.

 - Define which `package.json` keys to persist and which to override:
 ```JavaScript